danwalterlink/vault/dnd.brew.mechanics.md

 id: 08u3oqk0j5t5boj2iyl4xq4
 title: Mechanics
 desc: ''
-updated: 1685623456007
+updated: 1685646325141
 created: 1684961188700
 ---

-or is inclusive, oor is exclusive, xor is not or
-calculations: averages are rounded down
+or is inclusive, oor is exclusive, xor is not or calculations are by default: rounded down exclusive
 definitions:
   "per day" is synonymous with "per long rest" since you cannot take multiple long rests within 24 hours. effects with the same name don't stack.